tabarra/txAdmin/docs/dev_notes.md

     - else
         - return error

-- /whitelist/approvals/add:
+- /whitelist/approvals/add: DONE
     - check if not duplicated
     - no need to check if player exists, checkJoin will save tsWhitelisted when player joins
     - add to whitelistApprovals

-- /whitelist/approvals/remove:
+- /whitelist/approvals/remove: DONE
     - search & remove from whitelistApprovals

-- /whitelist/requests/approve:
+- /whitelist/requests/approve: DONE
     - register whitelistApprovals
     - remove record from whitelistRequests

-- /whitelist/requests/deny:
+- /whitelist/requests/deny: DONE
     - remove record from whitelistRequests

-- checkPlayerJoin:
+- checkPlayerJoin: DONE
     - check active bans on matching identifiers
     - TODO: when we have discord whitelisting
         - check here, without interacting with the code below